SorellaLabs/brontes/book/cli/brontes/db/test-traces-init.md

 # brontes db test-traces-init

-Traces all blocks needed for testing and inserts them into clickhouse
+Traces all blocks required to run the tests and inserts them into clickhouse

 ```bash
 $ brontes db test-traces-init --help